Yes No Share to Facebook

 Answer: SFG Paralegal Services LLP is here to guide you through the complex processes at the Landlord and Tenant Board and ensure your concerns are addressed effectively under the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17.
 Our approach helps you navigate your legal rights and responsibilities, minimizing the risk of complications in your case.
 Contact us today to discuss your situation and find affordable legal assistance.

-SFG Paralegal Services LLP offers legal help for Landlord and Tenant Board cases involving Rent Arrears, Persistently Late Rent Payments, and more as issues in dispute that are governed by the Residential Tenancies Act, 2006, S.O.
+SFG Paralegal Services LLP offers legal help for Landlord and Tenant Board cases involving Unruly Tenants, or Unruly Landlord, and more as issues in dispute that are governed by the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17.
 Confusingly, where a dispute exists between residential landlords and former tenants, certain matters must still proceed within the Landlord Tenant Board while certain other matters must proceed in the Small Claims Court.
 Sometimes, when multiple legal issues arise, there are issues that must proceed at the Landlord Tenant Board while other issues proceed at the Small Claims Court.
 Failure to bring issues to the proper forum can result in a dismissal of proceedings and possibly with a loss of right to redo or restart proceedings in the proper fashion and within the correct forum.
 Other matters, such as commercial tenancy cases are outside the jurisdiction of the Landlord Tenant Board and may be litigated in the Small Claims Court depending on the legal issues involved and whether the matter involves less than the $35,000 per Plaintiff limit.